0xSpaceShard/starknet-devnet/website/docs/postman.md

 # L1-L2 interaction via Postman

 Postman is a Starknet utility that allows testing L1-L2 interaction.
 It is **unrelated** to the [Postman API platform](https://www.postman.com/).
-Ensure you have:
+To use it, ensure you have:

 - an L1 node (possibilities listed [below](#l1-network))
 - a Devnet instance (acting as L2 node)